Support for school breakfasts and lunches

 Prime Minister John Key said on Wednesday the Government would consider a report from the Children's Commissioner before making a decision on supporting the bill.

 Mr Key said the Government has been involved in similar programmes, such as Fruit in Schools.

-Next story in National: Devoy selection panel revealed
+Next story in New Zealand: Devoy selection panel revealed

 Copyright © 2013, Radio New Zealand